dgaydukov/cert-aws/files/sa.md

 when user signin to your app - you signin him within cognito, if user doesn't exist in cognito you sign-up him with username/password.
 Cognito also support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon) and you can also integrate your own identity provider.
 * Identity Pool - temporary credentials to access aws services.
 If your users don't need to access aws resources, you don't need identity pool, user pool would be enough.
+You can use users from User Pool or Federated Pool (Facebook, Google) as users to whom give temporary credentials.
 You pay for MAU (monthly active users) - user who within a month made some identity operation signIn/singUp/tokenRefresh/passwordChange.
 Free tier - 50k MAU per month.
+You can call `AssumeRoleWithWebIdentity` to get temporary credentials.

 There are 3 types of cognito tokens (with accord to OpenID)
 * id token - jwt token that has personal user info (name, email, phone).
 So you shouldn't use it outside your backend, cause it includes sensitive info